JamFfm/TFTDisplay/README.md

 - X-axis is not shown properly at some TFT_Duration values
 - I noticed that you need first initialise with DC 18 and RST 25 (with RST 23 there will be a false-color image for a short period).
 This causes a white (or false-color) screen.
 After that, change to DC 24 and RST 25.
 The latter are the GPIO I physically connected.
 The change is done automatically by the code.
 So this is only a information to the ones who know to read the code.
 - if LED pin of TFT connected to Raspi GPIO 18 (RPM) brightness is low.
 This is a problem when using the display outside.
 It becomes hard to read the display at sunshine.
-Running the LED pin with plain 5V is much better.
+Running the LED pin with plain 3.3V/5V is much better.
 The display can stand 5V but I am afrait that the Raspi can not.
 Therefore I used a 8 channel levelshifter and put the LED Pin of the display to 5V.This results in a much brighter display!.
 Have to do a test brewing outside.
 - ugly code style of a beginner :-)
 - spelling mistakes
-- using a different path for craftbeerpi3 like /home/pi/craftbeerpi3 will cause malfunction.
+- using a different path for craftbeerpi3 than /home/pi/craftbeerpi3 will cause malfunction.
 So stick to the installation instruction of craftbeerpi3.
 This behavior is caused by my bad coding stile and may be fixed in a new version.

 **Help is welcome**